 “It isn’t possible for me to do the work for the amount you can pay for it.
 I appreciate you asking and hope you find someone to take it on.”

-“My schedule is too full to take on any extra work at this time.
+“My schedule is too full to take on any new job at this time.
 Thank you.”

 No matter what decision you make, whether the offer you send out is accepted or not, or the work is declined you need to show appreciation for the relationship.